dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

   [*OmniOutliner*](https://www.omnigroup.com/omnioutliner),
   [*Craft*](https://www.craft.do/) (this one's even on Windows lol)
-- If you have trouble journaling, try using a private Instagram or Twitter/X/Bluesky/Mastodon/whatever with 0 followers!
-I swear to god this shit actually works so well---it's like subtweeting, but with none of the consequences!
+- If you have trouble journaling, try using a private Instagram or Twitter/X/Bluesky/Mastodon/whatever with 0 followers---it's like subtweeting, but with none of the consequences!

 And if you're looking for inspiration on ways of organizing your notes, there are lots of resources online on strategies for organizing